FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Think about the setting of the device: is the environment a place where the device could overheat?
 Is water a danger?
 Does it need to have bright colors in an emergency setting?

 **Include sketches of what your device might look like here.**
 A ziptie like device that uses a ratchet to secure itself to the beverage to measure pressure.
 ![Zip](/Lab%201/Zip_Proto_A1.jpeg)
 An airbag like device that uses a that inflates a bladder with air or liquid to measure pressure.
 ![Bag](/Lab%201/AirBag_Proto_A1.jpeg)

 **What concerns or opportunitities are influencing the way you've designed the device to look?**
+A simple ziptie while effective can easily break and therefore I have included a second design, which is a bit more robust while at the same time having drawbacks including not being one size fits all.

 ## Part F. Record

 **Take a video of your prototyped interaction.**

 Could not embed the video directly as the files are too big so click on the image and an imgur video will play.

 [![Final Attempt](/Lab%201/Final_image_A1.png)](https://imgur.com/a/X99yohm)

 **Please indicate anyone you collaborated with on this Lab.**
-Salmaan Qadir helped with feedback and recording
+Salmaan Qadir helped with feedback and recording.
-Lars Kouwenhoven helped with feedback
+Lars Kouwenhoven helped with feedback.

 # Staging Interaction, Part 2